 View the Cherry Blossoms in DC from the Water

 Your little boat gives you a pretty view from the water.
-You can paddle under the trees along the busy shore, or head away from the edge.
+You can pedal under the trees along the busy shore, or head away from the edge.
 You’ll have excellent views of the Washington Monument and other memorials surrounding the Tidal Basin from the water.

 More Ways to Tour Cherry Blossoms in DC

 View the cherry blossoms from your car on a scenic drive around the Tidal Basin and East Potomac Park.

 Hop On Hop Off Big Bus Tours is a convenient option to visit the Tidal Basin and other important sites throughout Washington DC.